 4. Assertive communication techniques Module 2 Early child development (typical and atypical) Short summary and table of the content This module will help the reader to understand typical development, as well as various reflexes, month by month for a child aged 0-3.
 Additionally, we also look at the atypical development month by month.
-Aims To identify every component of (a)typical development (motor, fine motor, language, social, cognitive, sensory) Be informed about the milestones and developmental stages of babies month by month To get information about reflex development of babies Teaching methods Blended (mobile, online, face-to-face) Training materials Ppts, videos, publications, interactive live books Resources required Computer, smartphone, beamer, flip chart, print outs, pictures, videos, testimonials Assessment method Online/mobile (self) assessment, multiple choice, true/false, open questions (based on cases, videos, etc.) Teaching duration 5 hours Learning duration Mobile and online learning: 30 hours Face to face teaching: 5 hours Associated ECVET points Will be completed upon finalization of piloting Previous knowledge required Basic knowledge of anatomy and physiology Learning outcomes The learner is aware of social, speechlanguage, motoric, emotional, cognitive development of the baby/child.
-The learner is able to link age and development stages, both typical and atypical.
+Aims To identify every component of (a)typical development (motor, fine motor, language, social, cognitive, sensory) Print and the social development of the social developme Be informed about the milestones and developmental stages of babies month by month To get information about reflex development of babies Teaching methods Blended (mobile, online, face-to-face) Training materials Ppts, videos, publications, interactive live books Resources required Computer, smartphone, beamer, flip chart, print outs, pictures, videos, testimonials Assessment method Online/mobile (self) assessment, multiple choice, true/false, open questions (based on cases, videos, etc.) Teaching duration 10 hours Learning duration Mobile and online learning: 40 hours Face to face teaching: 10 hours Associated ECVET points 2 ECVET points Previous knowledge required Basic knowledge of anatomy and physiology Knowledge Learning outcomes The learner is aware of social, speech- language, motoric, emotional, cognitive development of the baby/child.

-- The learner understands "red flags" that indicate developmental delay. - The learner is aware of reflexes of babies. - They should be aware about primitive reflexes and related standardised assessments, and their relation to developmental delay, and possible disability.
+- The learner is able to link age and development stages, both typical and atypical. - The learner understands "red flags" that indicate developmental delay. - The learner is aware of reflexes of babies. - They should be aware about primitive reflexes and related standardised assessments, and their relation to developmental delay, and possible disability.